 Fewer Trucks on Smaller Roads

 Again, the interstates are a functional way to move goods around the country.
 The interstate highways are filled with trucks.
 The smaller roads are not.
-If I am not in a hurry to get somewhere, I almost always opt to get off the interstate.
+If I am not in a hurry to get somewhere, I almost always drive on smaller roads instead of interstate highways.

 Better Gas Mileage

 This one sort of surprised me.
 I figured that driving a constant rate of speed on the interstate highways would result in better gas mileage—compared to the relative change of speed of smaller roads.

 In addition, car ads state fuel efficiency such as 27 MPH City and 32 MPH Highway.

 On one road trip, I spent three days on smaller roads and averaged 30.3 MPG (miles per gallon), according to the car’s electronic dash feature.
 After 150 miles on the interstate, the gauge showed 28.1 MPG.
 The speed limit for that section was 70 MPH.
 If it was 55 (and I drove at that speed) then gas mileage would be higher.

 By the way, the further away from the interstate you go, the cheaper the gas costs.
 You already knew that, right?
 Cost2Drive also shows you the cheapest gas stations along your route!

 Fewer Traffic Jams on Smaller Roads